keimlink/django-project-package-template/README.md

 ## Deployment

+The following list describes only the absolute necessary steps to outline a deployment for a Django project wheel.
+For example a component to serve static files is missing - you could use [WhiteNoise](https://github.com/evansd/whitenoise/) to do this.

+Also see [How to use Django with Gunicorn](https://docs.djangoproject.com/en/{{ docs_version }}/howto/deployment/wsgi/gunicorn/) and [Deployment Checklist](https://docs.djangoproject.com/en/{{ docs_version }}/howto/deployment/checklist/) for more information.

 1. Add your favorite WSGI HTTP server, e.g.  [Gunicorn](https://gunicorn.org/), to `install_requires` in `setup.cfg`.
 2. [Check](https://github.com/mgedmin/check-manifest) if all files are included in the package:
     ```console